social-inn/bookings/README.md

 Error Response:
   * Code: 500

-##### UPDATING A BOOKING FOR A ROOM
+2. Updating a booking for a room

 Endpoint: ```/bookings```

-Expected Data Shape: Object with updated information in application/json format
+Expected Data Input: Object with updated information in application/json format

 Example:
   ```sh
 {